cogentcore/lab/docs/content/math.md

 ## Reference tables

 The following tables summarize Goal math-mode syntax in terms of [NumPy](https://numpy.org/doc/stable/index.html) and the underlying Go code generated.
+For MATLAB equivalents, see [numpy-for-matlab-users](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html).

+* The _same:_ in Goal means that the same NumPy syntax works in Goal, minus the `np.` prefix, and likewise for _or:_ (where Goal also has additional syntax).
+* In the `tensor.Go` code, we sometimes just write a scalar number for simplicity, but these are actually `tensor.NewFloat64Scalar` etc.
+* Goal also has support for `string` tensors, e.g., for labels, and operators such as addition that make sense for strings are supported.
+Otherwise, strings are automatically converted to numbers using the `tensor.Float` interface.
+If you have any doubt about whether you've got a `tensor.Float64` when you expect one, use `tensor.AsFloat64Tensor` which makes sure.

 ### Tensor shape